-That last one is partly about getting a first look at advanced topics, but it’s just as much about building up your statistical communication skills – being able to talk about what you know and don’t know, and relate what someone is telling you to what you’ve already learned.
+That last part, by the way, is why we’ll spend so much time building up your statistical communication skills – being able to talk about what you know and don’t know (and how you know), and relate what someone is telling you to what you’ve already learned.

 You’ll build your application skills by working on an analysis of your own dataset in the Project, and your communication skills by interacting with your classmates (and me!) throughout the semester, both formally and informally.